samuelpedrajas/fastapi_boilerplate/README.md

 - **Rate Limiting**: Custom decorator for request rate limiting (using Redis).
 - **Advanced Filtering**: Flexible query filters, capable of handling complex relationships from simple specifications.
 - **Integrated Testing**: Comprehensive integration tests setup with database session management.
+- **CORS Configuration**: Configurable Cross-Origin Resource Sharing (CORS) to specify which external domains can interact with the API.

 ## Technology Stack and Services